sitedata/whmcs-ispapi-helper/ADDITIONALFIELDS.md

 * Auto-Generate Translation keys out of configuration if not provided
 * 100% translation support (covering Name, Options, Description): english, german, french
 * Changes can be rolled out in short through a new release
-* County Name to County Code mapped Dropdown Lists can be realized in ease
+* Localized County Dropdown Lists can be realized in ease
-* Localized Language Name to Language Code mapped Dropdown Lists can be realized in ease
+* Localized Language Dropdown Lists can be realized in ease
 * Auto-add empty valued option in case dropdown list is configured to be optional
-* Auto-add Fax Form fields
+* Auto-add Fax Form fields (linking to our [form generator](https://domainform.net))
 * Configure Options in array notation for better readability
 * Support of Conditional Requirements, but compatible with WHMCS < 7.9 (we require >=7.8!)
+* Auto-prefill with previous configuration values in owner change process

 ## Activate OUR default additional fields configuration